Azmat1177/LLM-Replication/README.md

 > DOI: 10.1007/s10664-025-10780-5
 > Replication package: https://zenodo.org/records/17105939

-The 364-commit corpus, the DASP-10 consensus labels, the adherence flags, and the nine category-level remediation strategies in reference Table 2 originate there.
+The 364-commit corpus, the DASP-10 consensus labels, the adherence flags, and the nine category-level remediation strategies are in reference source Table 2.
 We redistribute only the derived artefacts required to reproduce our analysis, the original dataset should be obtained from the link above.

 ---